njlr/rs-core-lib/prion/core.md

 will perform a rollback if neither `commit()` nor `rollback()` have been called since the last `call()`.

-A single `Transaction` object can be used for multiple transactions.
-Once `commit()` or `rollback()` is called, the undo stack is discarded, and any newly added function pairs become part of a new cycle, equivalent to a newly constructed `Transaction`.
+A single `ScopedTransaction` object can be used for multiple transactions.
+Once `commit()` or `rollback()` is called, the undo stack is discarded, and any newly added function pairs become part of a new cycle, equivalent to a newly constructed `ScopedTransaction`.

 ## I/O utilities ##